avkhalkar/PROJECT-CURRENCY-CONVERTER/README.md

 **Acknowledgments**

 1. Special thanks to **FreeCurrencyAPI** for providing accurate and reliable exchange rate data that powers this project.
-2. And also to **FlagsAPI** for providing images of flags of the nationalities the currencies belonged to.
+2. And also to **FlagsAPI** for providing images of flags of the nationalities the currencies belong to.
 ---

 **Instructions**: